tapwork/WikiLocation/README.md

 WikiLocation
 ============

+#### Update Beta 4
+Apple added some new features with Beta 4: new Array handling, Access Control (public, internal, private) or lazy keyword without @.
+This means that this example app does not compile with Beta 4.
+Right now I am on holiday and don't have time to adapt the changes.
+Feel free to send Pull Requests or just wait.

 WikiLocation - A geolocation based wikipedia app written in Swift

 This little app demonstrates how easy it is to create an iOS app with Swift and the new iOS frameworks.